mohanveeramanikantak/Portfolio.io/README.md

-# Personal Portfolio - Mohan Veera Manikanta Kalepu
+#Portfolio - Mohan Veera Manikanta Kalepu

 Welcome to my personal portfolio!
 This website showcases my journey as a tech enthusiast and developer.
 Below is an overview of what you'll find in this project.